jeffwilliamsdev/giphy-live-search/README.md

-# React-js boilerplate with server side rendering
+# Live giphy search with infinite scrolling using the giphy api